gofiber/fiber/docs/api/hooks.md

 </Tabs>

 :::caution
 OnName/OnRoute/OnGroup/OnGroupName hooks are mount-sensitive.
-If you use one of these routes on sub app and you mount it; paths of routes and groups will start with mount prefix.
+If you use one of these routes on sub app, and you mount it; paths of routes and groups will start with mount prefix.